xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    ScriptName LD-group

+   ## when to perform CenterBeam and AutoFocus
+   groupOption = 1                 # 1 = at group head, 0 = at every item

    ## X,Y positioning
-   templateOption = 1              # 1 = to use a fixed ref, 0 = use dynamic one
+   templateOption = 1              # 1 = to use a fixed ref, 0 = not to use
    refBuffer = P

    RealignToNavItem 0
    ResetImageShift 2
    If $templateOption == 1
-       Echo  --- assuming you have a fixed template image in buffer $refBuffer --- Else
+       Echo  --- assuming you have a template image in buffer $refBuffer --- Else
        Copy A $refBuffer           # use dynamic reference (whole image itself) Endif